amritamaz/academic-homepage/index.md

 I am a [computer science] [cse] PhD student at the [University of Washington] [uw], advised by [Luis Ceze] [luis] and [Mark Oskin] [oskin].

-My research interests are in new computer architecture and systems techniques for virtual reality and other emerging graphics workloads.
+My research interests are in new computer architecture and systems for virtual reality and other emerging graphics workloads.
 In the past, I have designed hardware accelerators for VR video processing, near-data similarity search, and low-power computer vision.

 Before grad school, I studied [computer engineering] [cs@cu] and [English literature] [eng@cu] at [Columbia University] [cu].